Lauren Halsey: Awards

 California Institute of Arts awarded Halsey The Beutner Family Award of Excellence in the Arts in 2011.
 Halsey was awarded the Skowhegan School of Painting and Sculpture scholarship for emerging artist in 2014.
-In 2014-15, Halsey was part of the Studio Museum in Harlem's Artist-in-Residence program.
+In 2014–15, Halsey was part of the Studio Museum in Harlem's Artist-in-Residence program.
 She was recognized for transforming the Mezzanine Gallery with a site-specific installation for her exhibition titled Everything, Everyday.
 Halsey is the recipient of the Rema Hort Mann Foundation Emerging Artist grant, 2015.
 She received the William H. Johnson Price in 2017.
 Also in 2017, she was awarded the Edge Award from the Los Angeles Design Festival.
 In 2018, Halsey received $100,000 for the Mohn Award to honor her artistic excellence.
-In 2019, Lauren Halsey was named the winner of the Frieze Art, for which she will receive $25,000, funded by Luma Foundation, to create a new work for the upcoming edition of Frieze New York art fair.
-Also in 2019, Halsey was recipient of the 2019 Painter and Sculptors Grant from the Joan Mitchell Foundation, New York.
-In 2021 Halsey received the Gwendolyn Knight | Jacob Lawrence Prize from the Seattle Art Museum.
+In 2019, Halsey was named the winner of the Frieze Art, for which she received $25,000 from the Luma Foundation to create a new work for the following edition of Frieze New York art fair.
+Also in 2019, Halsey was the recipient of the 2019 Painter and Sculptors Grant from the Joan Mitchell Foundation, New York.
+In 2021, she received the Gwendolyn Knight | Jacob Lawrence Prize from the Seattle Art Museum.